endurodave/CoreDump/README.md

         CoreDumpData* coreDumpData = CoreDumpGet();

         // TODO: Save core dump to persistent storage or transmit.
-        // the data to a remote device.
-Platform-specific implementation detail
+        // Platform-specific implementation detail on where to persist the RAM
-        // on where to persist the RAM core dump data to a permanent storage device.
+        // core dump data to a permanent storage device.

         // Reset core dump for next time.
         CoreDumpReset();